 For best results, apply when spray can and room temperatures are between 60-80° F (16-27° C).
 Shake can vigorously for one minute after mixing ball rattles freely & periodically during use to ensure proper mixing and to prevent spray head from clogging.
 Repeat shaking frequently during use.

 Hold aerosol can 12-15 inches from surface and apply using steady, even strokes.
 Apply a minimum of two light coats, avoiding drips & runs.
 Allow 15-30 minutes drying time between coats.
 Heavy applications can lead to reduced coating life/adhesion.
+As with all KBS Products, multiple very thin, covering coats is always the best practice.

 Clean spray head immediately after use by turning can upside down and spraying until no more paint appears.
 If clogging occurs, remove spray head and clean with a fine wire.
 Replace carefully, pointing can and spray head away from you.